freehaha/slate/source/includes/_data.md

 Code | Reason | Message
 --- | --- | ---
-400 | User input does not match API schema | schema mismatch 409 | DataSourceSchema with the specified name already exists | entity of that name already exists
+400 | User input does not match DataSourceSchema schema | schema mismatch 409 | DataSourceSchema with the specified name already exists | entity of that name already exists

 ## Retrieve information of a DataSourceSchema